bentomhall/nih-system/homebrewery/world/people.md

 **Natural Armor.** While not wearing armor, your armor class is calculated as 12 + your Dexterity modifier.
 You can benefit from a shield while using this calculation.

-\column
 #### Shrine Guardian
 The earliest shrine guardians to awaken (and the source of their name) were enchanted wood-and-stone effigies scattered across the Byssian highlands, guarding ihimen or ancestor shrines.
 Other wood and stone constructs, usually carved in tribal, wild areas, have begun to awaken as well more recently.
 Shrine guardians were  are varied in physical appearance, but generally human-size or smaller.
 Their shape is humanoid, but the details vary and their faces are often carved into frightening masks.
-How they talk and why they need rest is entirely unknown.
 Their connection to the nature spirits is real, and they are very difficult to pick out of a forest as long as they don't move.
-Unlike most lineages, they do not naturally visibly change over time.
 Their appearance at the time of their awakening is how they will look throughout their lives unless they modify their own appearance, although shrine guardians tend to be less free with this than the steelborn.

 **Ability Score Increase.**  +1 Wisdom, +1 Constitution OR +1 Dexterity